 - Peer Reviewed Essay in Edited Volume: Kai-Uwe Werbeck.
 “Nosferatu’s Daughters: Radical Feminism, Lesbo-Vampirism, and Fluid Identities in Dennis Gansel’s Wir sind die Nacht,” World Vampire Films: Essays on Seventeen Vampire Cinema Cultures, Ed.
 James Aubrey.
 Jefferson, McFarland, 2019 (forthcoming).

 - Peer Reviewed Essay in Edited Volume: Kai-Uwe Werbeck.
 “The Thing that Eludes Us: John Carpenter, Ronald Reagan, and the Hermeneutics of Cold War Cinema,” Oh, the Horror!
 Politics and Culture in Horror Films of the 1980s, Eds.
 Connor M. Scott, Kevin M. Scott.
-Jefferson, McFarland, 2019 (under review).
+Jefferson, McFarland, 2020 (under review–publication delayed by editors).

-- Peer Reviewed Article: Kai-Uwe Werbeck. “‘An der Kernstelle der Existenz’: Techno, Intoxication, and the Limits of Literary Representation in Rainald Goetz’s Rave,” Colloquia Germanica, 50.3, 2019 (forthcoming).
+- Peer Reviewed Article: Kai-Uwe Werbeck. “‘An der Kernstelle der Existenz’: Techno, Intoxication, and the Limits of Literary Representation in Rainald Goetz’s Rave,” Colloquia Germanica, 50.2, 2017.

 - Translation: Alexander Kluge.
 “The Chronicle of Pangaea.”
 Transl.
 Kai Werbeck and Susanne Gomoluch.
 Kong’s Finest Hour: A Chronicle of Connections.
 Milan: Fondazione Prada, 2017, pp. 197-306.